 Baking is cooking with heated air.
-The lower heating element in the oven is used to heat the air but no fan is used to circulate the heat.
+Both upper and lower elements in the oven are used to heat the air but no fan is used to circulate the heat.

 Follow the recipe or convenience food directions for baking temperature, time and rack position.
 Baking time will vary with the temperature of ingredients and the size, shape and finish of the baking utensil.